sidor2/kodekloud-lab-solutions/aws-labs/level3/lab10/README.md

+### Scaling and Managing Kubernetes Clusters with Amazon EKS

 1. the cluster needs to use the default VPC with availability zones a, b, and c to ensure high availability across different physical locations.
 2. create an EKS cluster named devops-eks, along with an IAM role for the cluster named eksClusterRole.